JYULAB/NKX2-1_NEPC_project/README.md

 # Code for NKX2-1 Paper
 Citation:

-This repositopry includes the main pieces of code used to support the conclusions in the paper.
+This repository includes the main pieces of code used to support the conclusions in the paper.
 The following code were used in a SLURM High Performance Computing environment, using a combination of bash scripting, R (4.0.3) and python >=3.6.
 Detailed versions of softwares used are listed in Methods section of the paper.

 The scripts are organized by technology/analysis type.
 If any scripts are to be run in order, prefix numbers are provided in the script name.
 Otherwise, each script is mostly standalone.
 Files needed to start analysis such as .mcool files and .hd5 files which have a large size were uploaded to GEO.
 Some files are provided here, such as the final cells passing filtering that were used in Multiome analysis.
 Expected output of each script are the indicated figures from the paper.